Become a Friend of

 Musician, filmmaker and author Viv Albertine and artist Sue Webster discuss how not conforming has shaped and influenced their professional and personal lives – both creatively and spiritually.
 Their conversation will be chaired by broadcaster and journalist Miranda Sawyer.

-Join us for a rare treat as author, illustrator and Waterstones Children’s Laureate, Lauren Child discusses the art and joy in creating children’s books.
+Join us for a rare treat as author, illustrator and Waterstones Children’s Laureate, Lauren Child discusses the art and joy in creating children’s books with writer, journalist and author Nicolette Jones.

 £10, £5 concessions